greg-raven/Uncommon-Sense/_posts/2019-02-25-exercise-your-rights-2.md

 tag: 'Eric Schaub'
 ---

-The ‘strength’ of the People becomes weak when we don’t ‘exercise’ our rights.
+The 'strength' of the People becomes weak when we don't 'exercise' our rights.